jrfnl/clearPHP/rules/use-const.md

 ```

+## When Not To Use This Rule

 For backward compatibility, or to load configuration as constants, `define()` is still more convenient for definition.
-In terms of usage, both syntax are good.
+In terms of usage, both syntaxes are good.

-## When Not To Use This Rule

 ## Further Reading